LandonWh/Gainesville-Go/Sprint3.md

 Returns the jwt token for the user unless the username/password is incorrect, it will fail if that's the case

 Fetch a user based on token: GET from http://localhost:8080/api/admin/user and select Authorization -> Bearer Token -> insert token (no quotes)
+If token is valid, it will return the user connected to that token.
+If the token is invalid, it will throw a 401 code (unauthorized access)